restic/restic/doc/047_tuning_backup_parameters.rst

 Pack Size
 =========

-In certain instances, such as very large repositories, it is desired to have larger pack sizes to reduce the number of files in the repository.
+In certain instances, such as very large repositories (in the TiB range) or very fast upload connections, it is desirable to use larger pack sizes to reduce the number of files in the repository and improve upload performance.
 Notable examples are OpenStack Swift and some Google Drive Team accounts, where there are hard limits on the total number of files.
+Larger pack size can also improve the backup speed for a repository stored on a local HDD.
 This can be achieved by either using the ``--min-packsize`` flag or defining the ``$RESTIC_MIN_PACKSIZE`` environment variable.
-Restic currently defaults to a 16MB minimum pack size.
+Restic currently defaults to a 16MiB pack size.

-The side effect of increasing the pack size is increased client memory usage.
-A bit of tuning may be required to strike a balance between memory usage and number of pack files.
+The side effect of increasing the pack size is requiring more disk space for temporary pack files created before uploading.
+The space must be available in the system default temp directory, unless overwritten by setting the ``$TMPDIR`` environment variable.
+In addition, depending on the backend the memory usage can also increase by a similar amount.
+Restic requires temporary space according to the pack size, multiplied by the number of backend connections plus one.
+For example, if the backend uses 5 connections (the default for most backends), with a target pack size of 64MiB, you'll need a *minimum* of 384MiB of space in the temp directory.
+A bit of tuning may be required to strike a balance between resource usage at the backup client and the number of pack files in the repository.

-Restic uses the majority of it's memory according to the pack size, multiplied by the number of parallel writers.
-For example, if you have 4 parallel writers (restic creates one per available CPU), With a minimum pack size of 64 (Megabytes), you'll get a *minimum* of 256MB of memory usage.